isaiahnields/WebLoader/README.md

 ## Functionality

-There are two main ways to download a website with WebLoader:
+There are two main ways to download a website with Web Loader:

 #### 1. Host Download